adamfowleruk/mljs/planning.md

   - Docs: Get hold of MarkLogic bootstrap theme CSS from MY (License?)
   - Get MY to review app, workplace and widget UX
    - Ask about info panel headings on interaction vs. results panels
+ - Advanced workplace functionality
+  - application wide settings
+   - Widget: list/create/remove search options
+   - Widget: edit search options
+    - handle basic search options
+     - options name
+     - number of results per page
+     - document transform
+     - additionalQuery
+    - list available indexes for constraints/facets (possible without priviliges or admin port?)
+    - search for a document and introspect to identify facets/constraints
+     - element value constraint
+     - indexed constraints
+     - validation feedback on the fly of indexed constraints
+     - allow specification of extracted metadata
+     - allow co-occurence specification
+  - Allow using other existing pages as template
+   - template search well and results
+   - workplace page preview?
+ - Workplace Security review
+  - Ensure all documents are created such that all app users can read them
+  - Ensure users can specify sharing constraints for workplace pages
+   - Private (only I can read and edit)
+   - Shared (Only I can edit, others can read/open page)
+   - Public (any valid user can edit or read the workplace page)
+  - Special role/privilige for editing workplace app documents?
+  - Workplace wide defaults for hiding Workplace config documents from all search results (How does REST API do this?)
+  - Share workplace via permissions
+  - Share workplace via URL
+   - Add this to My Workplaces option on non-owned workplace page load
+  - Edit limited to owner of workplace
+ - Docs: Workplace standalone app
+  - DONE Roxy base rest only project
+  - DONE Update build scripts to send latest files in to project
+  - Special security roles for application, and app wide security settings
+  - IN PROGRESS Generic page template
+  - IN PROGRESS Logged out page (with login area)
+  - logged in welcome page, with logout button
+  - Special re-writer for security and workplace pages
  - DONE Docs: Deprecate mldbwebtest app as primary source of widget files in build, remove app itself
  - DONE BUG Widgets: searchbar - When contributing query as term query for structured search, if text blank need to send and-query not term-query("") - else nothing is returned!
  - DONE BUG Core: version being called multiple times per page (when version endpoint doesn't exist)